enterdot/umathyoi/reference/game_mechanics.md

 - Guts training facility consumes Energy and gives Guts, some Speed and some Power
 - Wit training facility recovers a little Energy and gives Wit and Skill points

+In addition, all training facilities give skill points, with the Wit training facility granting more than the others.
 Resting recovers Energy, Recreation improves mood, Infirmary cures negative statuses, running a race provides random stats and many Skill points.

 The way the support cards come into play is that each turn, cards are randomly distributed across the 5 training facilities or don't appear at all.
 The distribution is weighted by each card's **specialty_priority** effect.